Use the 5 steps to help you identify tasks involved in taking action.

 All of this planning can be a bit stressful.
 When you're under stress, you may resist making changes or delay taking action.
 Fortunately, there are lots of things you can do to help you stay motivated.

-Be SMART and make your action plan
+Be SMARTER when you make your action plan

 S = Specific